JannisCodes/tsFeatureExtracR/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/tsFeatureExtracR)](https://CRAN.R-project.org/package=tsFeatureExtracR)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 `tsFeatureExtracR` is a package for R that provides a set of functions for feature extraction from time series data.
-Additionally, it offers tools for analyzing and dealing with missing data in extracted time series features.
-These functionalities help to prepare datasets for machine learning or statistical modeling and gain a better understanding of the missing data distribution.
+The focus is on meaningful time series features for psychological (ESM) data.
+Several of the calculations are based on the amazing work of the team working on the [tsfresh python package](https://tsfresh.readthedocs.io/en/latest/).
+The package additionally offers simple tools for analyzing and dealing with missing data in extracted time series features.
+These functionalities are aimed at understanding meaningful features of psychological time series and accompany a research paper on feature-based time series clustering in ESM research.

 ## Installation